 I have had great luck in the past with WD 40.
 Test in a small area on a piece of soft cloth, follow with a soap and water mistened cloth.

 Anyone knows how to solve this problem?
 My camel leather jacket has a beige color, was hanging in my closet for several months, and one day when I took it out I noticed little red spots on it.
 I don't know where they came from, but I dry washed it and the spots are not coming off.
-It was hanging together with the rest of my clothes inside the closet and only this jacket has those tiny red spots.
-Anyone any help on this how to remove them?
-Thank you.

 If it is actual leather, you may need to take it to a leather cleaner or a shoe repair. the have special leather cleaners that they use and also dyes that can cover spots that won't wash off.